William Sloane Coffin: Early adulthood

 Having graduated from high school in 1942, William enrolled at Yale College and studied in the School of Music.
 While continuing his pursuit of the piano, he was also excited by the prospect of fighting to stop fascism and became very focused on joining the war effort.
 He applied to work as a spy with the Office of Strategic Services in 1943, but was turned down for not having sufficiently "Gallic features" to be effective.
 He then left school, enlisted in the Army, and was quickly tapped to become an officer.
-After training, he was assigned to work as liaison to the French and Russian armies in connection with the Army's military intelligence unit, and where he heard first-hand stories of life in Stalin's USSR.
+After training, he was assigned to work as liaison to the French and Russian armies in connection with the Army's military intelligence unit.
 Records indicate he was part of the Ritchie Boys and trained extensively at Camp Ritchie, in Maryland.

 After the war, Coffin returned to Yale, where he became president of the Yale Glee Club.
-Coffin had been a friend of George H. W. Bush since his youth, as they both attended Phillips Academy (1942).
-In Coffin's senior year, Bush brought Coffin into the exclusive Skull and Bones secret society at the university.
+He had been a friend of George H. W. Bush since his youth, as they both attended Phillips Academy (1942).
+In Coffin's senior year, Bush brought Coffin into the university's exclusive Skull and Bones secret society.

-Upon graduating in 1949, Coffin entered the Union Theological Seminary, where he remained for a year, until the outbreak of the Korean War reignited his interest in fighting against communism.
-He joined the CIA as a case officer in 1950 (his brother-in-law Franklin Lindsay had been head of the Office of Policy Coordination, the political warfare arm of the CIA) spending three years in West Germany recruiting anti-Soviet Russian refugees and training them how to undermine Stalin's regime.
-Coffin grew increasingly disillusioned with the role of the CIA and the United States due to events including the CIA's involvement in overthrowing Prime Minister Mohammed Mossadegh of Iran in 1953, followed by the CIA's orchestration of the coup that removed President Jacobo Árbenz in Guatemala in 1954.
+Upon graduating in 1949, Coffin entered the Union Theological Seminary, where he remained for a year, until the outbreak of the Korean War reignited his interest in fighting communism.
+He joined the CIA as a case officer in 1950 (his brother-in-law Franklin Lindsay had been head of the Office of Policy Coordination, the CIA's political warfare arm), spending three years in West Germany recruiting anti-Soviet Russian refugees and training them to undermine Stalin's regime.
+Coffin grew increasingly disillusioned with the role of the CIA and the U.S. due to events including the CIA's involvement in overthrowing Prime Minister Mohammed Mossadegh of Iran in 1953, followed by the CIA's orchestration of the coup that removed President Jacobo Árbenz in Guatemala in 1954.
+William F. Buckley Jr. said Coffin blew his cover as a C.I.A. officer.